Xiangyu-Fu/slam_bot/README.md

  - Location and navigation based on known maps
  - Map building and navigation using RTAB-MAP

- The **slam_bot_initial** folder provides the initial slam_bot package,if you want to build model by yourself,this is good choice!
+ The **slam_bot_initial** folder provides the initial slam_bot package,if you want to build package by yourself,this is good choice!